ramoneeza/winlogd/README.md

 ### Installing

 a) Copy executable to a folder

 b) Using Task Scheduler, make a new Task to start on system startup (like a service)

-Can be used as simple consola app.
+Can be used as simple console app.

 winlogd -h